jgriepentrog/android_external_busybox/examples/var_service/README_distro_proposal.txt

 * * * * * * * *

 Proposed "standard" on how distros should use runit

 The original idea of services-as-directories belongs to D.J.Bernstein (djb), and his project to implement it is daemontools: https://cr.yp.to/daemontools.html

 There are several reimplementations of daemontools:
 - runit: by Gerrit Pape, http://smarden.org/runit/
 (busybox has it included)
 - s6: by Laurent Bercot, http://skarnet.org/software/s6/

 It is not required that a specific clone should be used.
 Let evolution work.

 Terminology

 daemon: any long running background program.
 Common examples are sshd, getty, ntpd, dhcp client...

-service: same as "daemon"
+service: daemon controlled by a service monitor.

-service directory: a directory with an executable file (script) named "run" which (usually) execs daemon (possibly after some preparatory steps).
+service directory: a directory with an executable file (script) named "run" which (usually) execs some daemon, possibly after some preparatory steps.
 It should start it not as a child or daemonized process, but by exec'ing it (inheriting the same PID and the place in the process tree).